|

 now demanded that Abraham offer Isaac, his beloved son, as a sacrifice.
 Abraham

-possible that he even thought that Isaac was the promised Seed of the woman
+is very possible that he even thought that Isaac was the promised Seed of the

-of Genesis 3:15, the Messiah.
-In any event, Abraham knew that Isaac was
+woman of Genesis 3:15, the Messiah.
+In any event, Abraham knew that Isaac

 (Genesis 12:3).
 Abraham believed and obeyed God.
 The key to Abraham's obedience was that